mv805/foundations-landing-page/README.md

 ### The Project

+The goals of this project were to replicate two images of website templates that were supplied in JPEG format.
+No other hints or help was given and I was to reproduce the design however I saw fit.

+Goals:

-- Replicate the design goal images, both index site and demo page for format examples
+- Replicate the design goal images, for both index site and demo page for format examples
 - Use this project to practice basic HTML and CSS skills
-- Mobile responsiveness is not required for now
+- Mobile responsiveness is not required for now and not assessed

 ### Screenshot